-- Elaborate a DDR strategy for sustainable socio-economic reintegration of women impacted by conflict. - Address the specific needs of women in DDR process.
+- Promote sustainable socio-economic strategy for reintegration of women impacted by conflict. - Address the specific needs of women in DDR process.

 - Ensure DDR programmes uphold the human rights of women and girls, as excombatants as well as associates of ex-combatants, through consideration of their specific needs and circumstances. - Ensure that women and girls are consulted in the design and planning of DDR programmes.